polijrorg/nextjs-template-ts/.github/README.md

-# ✨ NextJS project template
+# ✨ NextJS project template with Material UI

 This is a NextJs template for initiate projects!